Black Folks Instant Pot Oxtail

 • Place the oxtail in the inner pot, ensuring that the pieces are not stacked on top of each other.

-• In a mixing bowl, combine the ingredients for the oxtail sauce (beef broth, Worcestershire sauce, pineapple juice, lime juice, tomato paste, garlic, ginger, cinnamon, allspice, and white pepper), then pour the sauce over the oxtails in the inner pot.
+• In a mixing bowl, combine the ingredients for the oxtail sauce (broth, Worcestershire sauce, browning sauce, garlic, ginger, cinnamon, allspice, paprika, white pepper, and sugar), then pour the sauce over the oxtails in the inner pot.

-• Next, add the chopped onions, scallions, and thyme on top of the sauced oxtails in the pot.
+• Next, add the chopped onions and thyme on top of the sauced oxtails in the pot.

 • Close the Instant Pot lid, ensuring the valve is set to the sealing position (up), and then pressure cook on high for 4 hours.